Healthy Fats I Stock in My Kitchen

 Olives and Olive oil

-There are so many different kinds of olives from salty to sweet, you've just got to find the one you like best.
+There are so many different kinds of olives from salty to sweet, you’ve just got to find the one you like best.
 I love Acropolis Organics for olives and olive oil and I also love the sicilian olives from The Cheese Boutique.
-Try my One-Pot Paprika Chicken with olives or my Everything Guac or Creamy Avo Pasta Salad!
+Try my One-Pot Paprika Chicken with olives or my Juicy & Crunchy Kale Salad ; the dressing is simple, healthy and delicious!

 Nuts and Seeds

 The benefits and uses are endless when using nuts and seeds; from nut butter to nut milk or just eating them whole as they are, there are so many great ways to enjoy them!
-I love slathering nut butter on to buckwheat banana bread to make it more blood sugar balancing or lightly toasting seeds to put on a salad
+I love slathering nut butter on to buckwheat banana bread to make it more blood sugar balancing or lightly toasting seeds to put on a salad .

 Nuts and seeds are also a source of plant-based protein and a great way to start your day by firing up your metabolism.
-I love using hemp in recipes like this flatbread or seeds in granola or trail mix.
+I love using hemp in recipes like this flatbread or seeds in granola or trail mix .

 And now for the next video …